 It is also scientifically proven that at this age range, the more babies can feel safe moving their arms and legs freely around, the faster they develop, both physically and mentally-neurologically.

-So for the best bath ring experience, you are much better off with one that allow freedom and fun movement, as well as safety.
+So for the best bath ring experience, you are much better off with one that allows freedom and fun movement, as well as safety.

 Softness is bliss

 They range from hard plastic sturdy ones to cushy spongy soft seats.

 And this is where you combine it all together into the ultimate experience for yourself and for your tiny toddler.

 Remember that not too long ago this little bundle of joy spent 9 months inside a warm body, wrapped in liquid from head to toe, 24/7.